CobbTyler18/elive-user-guide/Readme.md

 ### Change Themes

-Right click on the desktop to bring up the menu, hover over Enlightenment to bring up enlightenment sub menu.
+Left click on the desktop to bring up the menu, hover over Enlightenment to bring up enlightenment sub menu.
 Hover over about theme and click it, this will show you the current theme.
-Close the about theme and right click on the desktop again to bring up the menu.
+Close the about theme and Left click on the desktop again to bring up the menu.
 Hover over Settings, scroll down and hover over Theme, you will see the three options available.
-Right click on the Theme you want and wait for it to change, this may take a minute or two depending on the theme.
+Left click on the Theme you want and wait for it to change, this may take a minute or two depending on the theme.
 Open windows and applications will lock up during the transition, this is normal.

 ### Change Wallpaper

-Right click on the desktop to bring up the menu.
-Hover over Settings and right click it.
+Left click on the desktop to bring up the menu.
+Hover over Settings and Left click it.
 A settings window will appear.
-Right click on Wallpaper, the wallpaper settings will appear.
+Left click on Wallpaper, the wallpaper settings will appear.
 Choose one the the wallpapers and click apply.

 ### Live / Animated Wallpapers

-There are two methods for doing this that I know of, here are both.
+There are two methods for adding live/animated wallpapers.

 #### Live Wallpaper: Method 1

 The first method is to download an HD Wallpaper in .gif format.
 You can download one here: Animated Wallpaper Sample gif.
 After you finish downloading your animated wallpaper you have to put it in the right directory open a Terminology terminal and navigate to /Downloads, or wherever you have your .gif wallpaper you downloaded.
-Now you have to move the wallpaper to the /usr/share/enlightenment/data/backgrounds/ .
-The command to move the file is:
+Now you have to move the wallpaper to the /usr/share/enlightenment/data/backgrounds/.
 ~~~shell
 sudo mv "name of file without quotes.gif" /usr/share/enlightenment/data/backgrounds/
 ~~~

-Close the terminal and right click on the desktop to bring up the menu, click settings and then Wallpaper.
+Close the terminal and Left click on the desktop to bring up the menu, click settings and then Wallpaper.
 The wallpaper settings will appear and it will open the directory where you just moved your wallpaper.
 Choose your animated wallpaper and click apply.
 Close the wallpaper settings.

 NOTE: If you didn't see your wallpaper then your command may have been mistyped, don't forget to remove the quotes.